melikegoren/Chatty-App/README.md

 # Chatty-App
-Chat app creatied with using Firebase Realtime Database, Firebase Auth.
-App also includes chatbot integration built with OpenAi API.
+Chat app created with using Firebase Realtime Database, Firebase Auth.
+App also includes chatbot integration.

 ## Features
 - Real-Time Chatting: Engage in real-time conversations with other users, experiencing instant message delivery.